notnrbtw/murkmod-beta/README.md

 # ALL CREDITS TO 'rainestorme' and r58Playz !!!!!

+I own nothing of this project this is JUST a fork!

 # murkmod

 murkmod is a continuation of fakemurk and mush that includes additional useful utilities, with the most prominent being a plugin manager.